kitttn/temptest/Hardware-Setup.md

 The development hardware has exposed components and connectors, and is extremely ESD-sensitive.
 Ensure your work area is ESD-safe by using a grounded static-dissipative mat or work surface, and wearing a grounded wrist strap at all times.
 Do not handle boards any more than necessary, and always handle by the edges.
 Avoid touching components or pins.

+The development hardware is sensitive to power sequencing. *DO NOT CONNECT POWER SUPPLIES UNTIL REQUIRED BY THE INSTRUCTIONS!*.

+####STEP 1.
+Required Materials

+Verify you have everything listed in this section.

 Your BDB shipment should contain the following.

 Qty | Item | Description